Climate Change in the Great Lakes Region

 The Research Experiences for Undergraduates (REU) Program at the University of Michigan Biological Station (UMBS) is a competitive program funded by the National Science Foundation.
-Biosphere-Atmosphere-Hydrosphere Interactions in a Changing Global Environment (Award No. 1262634) provides a truly interdisciplinary and hands-on experience with field-based projects combining ecology, atmospheric sciences, and/or hydrological sciences.
-Most, but not all, student projects address some aspect of climate change.
+Climate Change in the Great Lakes Region (Award No. TBD) provides a truly interdisciplinary and hands-on experience with field-based projects combining ecology, atmospheric sciences, and/or hydrological sciences.
 Whatever the project focus, students engage with all phases of research, from hypothesis formulation and data gathering to analysis, interpretation, and communication of scientific findings.
 During this nine-week program, students will:

 - Work closely with a research mentor on a project of mutual interest.